 How to Apply:

 - Letter of interest highlighting you research interests and their connection to FLA’s policy priorities

 - Two letters of recommendation

 - Graduate school plan of study (including coursework and research activities) highlighting connection to this year’s Research program, described above

-Inaugural Rob Olszewski Fellowship in Forest Policy and Analysis Recipient Announced
+Rob Olszewski Fellowship in Forest Policy and Analysis Recipients

 A doctoral candidate at Georgia’s Warnell School of Forestry & Natural Resources, Mrs. Ward authored and issued a survey aimed at better understanding the attitudes private landowners have about endangered species and the Endangered Species Act.
 She commented that there was a great need for the study and it was important because the issue thus far hasn’t been studied.